 The intention of this document is to provide an outline of the actions that are being taken by Western Power Distribution in order to reduce losses.
 The Introduction and Theory section provides a basic explanation of losses on distribution networks.
 A comprehensive list of the actions that are being taken to reduce losses can be found in the Polices and Actions section and summarised in the Table of Outputs.
 Much of the WPD strategy is based around the recommendations produced by SOHN Associates in their 'Management of Electricity Distribution Network Losses' report which is attached in Appendix [1].
 These recommendations are referenced throughout the report.
 This year WPD has included items from the ENA Technical Losses Working Group, including research completed by the Engineering Consultants WSP.
-The document in addition has extended its focus to take into account future changing demands on the electricity network as a result of the UK Governments Carbon Plan.
+The document, in addition has extended its focus to take into account future changing demands on the electricity network as a result of the introduction of Low Carbon Technologies (LCT's) and the UK Governments Road to Zero Strategy.